ryanhuang8/MedChat/README.md

 # MedChat

-An application built for doctors to check their procedures, built using Flutter
+An application built for doctors to check their procedures, built using Flutter.
+User data stored via firebase.

 ## Installation